twlab/LRCAGE/README.md

 # LRCAGE (long-read CAGE)
-This repository contains custom scripts, inclusing calling peaks, retaining a list of confident transcripts, and building a proteome database for immunopeptidome analysis.
+This repository contains custom scripts, inclusing calling peaks, retaining a list of confident transcripts, and building a proteome database for immunopeptidome analysis using LRCAGE data as input.

 1. Installation
    * Run scripts using docker images